 "Will it not work in here?"
 Evina asked.

-"It'll work, but if I use it, the cogs will certainly pick up our signal!
+"It'll work, but if I use it, the cogs could pick up our signal!
 They'll track us down to where we are right here, on the ceiling."

 They dropped down from the ceiling and walked as quietly as they could down the section of the hall that was furthest from the cogs on the radar.
-They were grateful that they didn't wear shoes so their feet didn't clank on the metal floor.
-It wasn't too far that they walked before Evina stopped at a door."
+They were grateful that they didn't wear shoes as their feet didn't clank on the metal floor.
+It wasn't too far that they walked before Evina stopped at a door.

 "Goopy, are we safe?"

 Goopy looked at his cog radar screen.
 "One of them is walking this way.
 He'll be visible in less than a minute."

 "Great," Evina said.
 "Have you noticed that all the doors in this hall are on the outer wall of the circle?
 Well, this big door is the only one that points inwards to the center."

 "So, how do we get in?"
 Ricky asked.

 Evina frowned after seeing that the door had no handle.
 There was only a small, narrow slot in the center.